Surviving archival documents can tell us a few facts about George and his life as an active and 'responsible' citizen of Nottingham.

 The Luddites campaigned against the new machinery in the mills, which meant that fewer workers were needed, losing many their jobs.
 (You can find out more about Luddites using the supporting links in Resources.)

 Property Owner and Constable

 George Africanus had neighbours who owned several knitting frames and the trustees of his will were framework knitters and businessmen.
 As a member of the property-owning class, it was in George's interest to oppose the Luddites.
 He volunteered for duty as a 'special constable', adding his name to the City's Watch and Ward Register in 1816.

-The sources to the right of this page are a page from the Nottingham Watch and Ward register, 1861, and the cover and inside page taken from the 1826 Poll Book.
+The image above is of a page from the Nottingham Watch and Ward register, 1861, and you can also see the cover and inside page taken from the 1826 Poll Book below.
 What information can we gain about George from these?